SAP/spartacus-docs/_pages/dev/styling-and-page-layout/page-layout.md

 ### Server-Side Rendering

 Special attention is required when pages are rendered on the server, using server-side rendering (SSR).
 Whenever the SSR process or the edge cache layers are not able to address the client device, the process should decide on the preferred breakpoint.
 A breakpoint that renders all content is better for search engines, and this would be typical for a desktop breakpoint.
 On the other hand, a breakpoint that is optimized for performance may provide a better experience for end users who are accessing the storefront on a mobile device.

-In Spartacus, all content is always rendered.
-There is an open ticket for improving the server-side rendering based on device detection, if possible, or else providing a standard viewport (mobile first).